newrelic/newrelic-java-agent/instrumentation/jetty-12/README.md

 ## Instrumentation Modules

 ### jetty-12
 The current instrumentation module.
-This module instruments the core Jetty server that handles tasks that does not require the Servlet API:
+This module instruments the core Jetty server that handles tasks that does not require the Servlet AP.
+Such tasks include:

-- Reporting threadpool metrics.
+- Reporting threadpool metrics
 - Reporting the dispatcher name and version as well as the port number for the server.
 - Adding outbound CAT headers for outgoing requests.
 CAT however is deprecated during the time this module is made (i.e. December 2023).
+- Reporting errors

 ### jetty-ee*-servlet-12
 This refers to any module named based on the pattern `jetty-ee*-servlet-12`.